Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \paragraph*{Cost invariance} Recall that each node~$n$ (\cref{def:node}) stores a joint trajectory~$\vtau^{A,H_{\max}}_{\mathrm{finite}}(n)$ and a cost~$J_{H_{\max}}(n)$ defined by \cref{def:cost-function}.
 For any~$h \in \{1,\dots,H_{\max}\}$ we also define the \emph{prefix cost}~$\textstyle{ J_h(n) = \sum_{a_i \in A} \left( \sum_{\ell=0}^{h-1} p^{a_i}(v^{a_i}_\ell) + \gamma\bigl(v^{a_i}_h, a_i\bigr) \right)},$ where~$[v^{a_i}_0,\ldots,v^{a_i}_{H_{\max}}]$ is the trajectory of agent~$a_i$ stored in node~$n$.

-Our low-level planner has the following property: for each node~$n$ and agent~$a_i$, beyond the largest time index appearing in~$C(n)$, the trajectory of~$a_i$ follows a shortest path to its goal (and then waits).
+{We assume the low-level planner has the following property}: for each node~$n$ and agent~$a_i$, beyond the largest time index appearing in~$C(n)$, the trajectory of~$a_i$ follows a shortest path to its goal (and then waits).
 In particular, if~$n$ is created while the running horizon is~$h$, then its constraints only involve times~$\le h$, and the suffix~$[v^{a_i}_h,\ldots,v^{a_i}_{H_{\max}}]$ is a shortest path to~$\rho_g^t(a_i)$ (or stays at the goal).

 \begin{lemma}[Cost invariance under horizon extension] Let~$n$ be a node generated while the running horizon is~$h$, and assume that for each agent~$a_i$ the suffix~$[v^{a_i}_h,\ldots,v^{a_i}_{H_{\max}}]$ follows a shortest path to~$\rho_g^t(a_i)$.
 Then~$J_h(n) = J_{h+1}(n).$ Consequently,~$J_h(n) = J_{H_{\max}}(n)$ for all~$h \in \{1,\dots,H_{\max}\}$. \end{lemma}